lucaswerkmeister/app/README.md

 - sitepress-multilingual-cms

 ### How to import ACF fields
-Find acf.json in the extras folder in the theme and import from the wordpress dashboard for the ACF fields from
+Find acf.json in the extras folder in the theme and import from the wordpress dashboard

 ## 1. How to create the form